markusdd/ilo-utils/README.md

 ## Quick Start

+NOTE for iLO 2 users: If you really still have one of these ancient specimen: iLO 2 is not covered by the script generator, but after performing the setup above you can give '2' as a version when prompted directly to the ./ilo-console.sh script.
+The jar File is covered in there, so generally that should work as well.

 To run a remote console for an iLO server, run the corresponding script in 'ilo-console-scripts'.

 To ssh to the CLI of any iLO server, run the corresponding script in 'ilo-ssh-scripts'.